 The first thing that individuals who engage in alcohol and drug abuse typically tell themselves and others is that they can quit at any time.
-The reality, however, is that if abusers could get rid of their addiction without assistance, then they would do so before the habit wreaks havoc on everything and everyone they love.
+The reality, however, is that if you could get rid of your addiction without assistance, then they would do so before the habit wreaks havoc on everything and everyone they love.
 This is often not the case though.

 let us help you the way you help others.